Retirement Accounts

 2. Roth solo 401(k) – your contributions come from your net income, but you pay no income tax when you withdraw the funds in retirement.

-When you are self-employed you are both employee and employer so you can contribute larger sums each year and have much more control over investments.
-2024 annual contribution limits.
+When you are self-employed you are both employee and employer and you have much more control over investments.

 You must make any employee contributions by December 31st, but you have until the tax-filing deadline for the year, usually April 15th of the following year, to make your employer contribution.